 - 3.1.
-The Board of Directors and the Senior Management Team have overall responsibility for the implementation of this policy. - 3.2.
+The Senior Leadership Team have overall responsibility for the implementation of this policy. - 3.2.
 The Compliance department is responsible for monitoring and reviewing the operation of this policy and making recommendations for changes to minimise risk to operations. - 3.3.
 The Senior Management Team, regional managers, recruiters and account managers are required to familiarise themselves with, and understand this policy, its operation, and any related procedures.
 Compliance will provide training documentation and guidance as is relevant to their responsibilities. - 3.4.
 Questions related to the use, understanding or direction of this policy should be directed to the Compliance department.